agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Predicate**: highly successful people.

+**re-write Claim**: Top people from outside the hub move into the great hub.

+**re-write Claim**: LA as the most number of US entertainers.

+**Note**: Done already.

+**re-write Claim**: Many \>10m Youtubers not originally from LA move to LA to pursue their career.

-**Example**: LA is home to 3/4th entertainers in the US.
-It has the likes of Logan Paul, Lily Singh, David Dobrik and many more who are not originally from LA or even Cali baby.
+**Example**: It has the likes of Logan Paul, Lily Singh, David Dobrik, Liza Koshi and many more who are not originally from LA or even Cali baby.

+Logan Paul moved (with his brother Jake Paul) at a young age of 19 from Houston to LA to pursue his career of becoming a huge entertainer.

 **Definition**: checks out.